Blues: Form

 The last chord is the dominant (V) turnaround, marking the transition to the beginning of the next progression.
 The lyrics generally end on the last beat of the tenth bar or the first beat of the 11th bar, and the final two bars are given to the instrumentalist as a break; the harmony of this two-bar break, the turnaround, can be extremely complex, sometimes consisting of single notes that defy analysis in terms of chords.

 Much of the time, some or all of these chords are played in the harmonic seventh (7th) form.
 The use of the harmonic seventh interval is characteristic of blues and is popularly called the "blues seven".
 Blues seven chords add to the harmonic chord a note with a frequency in a 7:4 ratio to the fundamental note.
 At a 7:4 ratio, it is not close to any interval on the conventional Western diatonic scale.
 For convenience or by necessity it is often approximated by a minor seventh interval or a dominant seventh chord.

 In melody, blues is distinguished by the use of the flattened third, fifth and seventh of the associated major scale.

 Blues shuffles or walking bass reinforce the trance-like rhythm and call-and-response, and they form a repetitive effect called a groove.
 Characteristic of the blues since its Afro-American origins, the shuffles played a central role in swing music.
 The simplest shuffles, which were the clearest signature of the R&B wave that started in the mid-1940s, were a three-note riff on the bass strings of the guitar.
 When this riff was played over the bass and the drums, the groove "feel" was created.
 Shuffle rhythm is often vocalized as "dow, da dow, da dow, da" or "dump, da dump, da dump, da": it consists of uneven, or "swung", eighth notes.
 On a guitar this may be played as a simple steady bass or it may add to that stepwise quarter note motion from the fifth to the sixth of the chord and back.
+Furthermore, musicians would create "blues notes" to create a whining sound.
+This was done by bending strings on the guitar or using different blowing methods on the harmonica.